rook/rook/Documentation/ceph-cluster-crd.md

 * `storeType`: `bluestore`, the underlying storage format to use for each OSD.
 The default is set dynamically to `bluestore` for devices and is the only supported format at this point.
 * `databaseSizeMB`:  The size in MB of a bluestore database.
 Include quotes around the size.
 * `walSizeMB`:  The size in MB of a bluestore write ahead log (WAL).
 Include quotes around the size.
+* `deviceClass`: The [CRUSH device class](https://ceph.io/community/new-luminous-crush-device-classes/) to use for this selection of storage devices.
+(By default, if a device's class has not already been set, OSDs will automatically set a device's class to either `hdd`, `ssd`, or `nvme`  based on the hardware properties exposed by the Linux kernel.)
+These storage classes can then be used to select the devices backing a storage pool by specifying them as the value of [the pool spec's `deviceClass` field](ceph-pool-crd.md#spec).
 * `osdsPerDevice`**: The number of OSDs to create on each device.
 High performance devices such as NVMe can handle running multiple OSDs.
 If desired, this can be overridden for each node and each device.
 * `encryptedDevice`**: Encrypt OSD volumes using dmcrypt ("true" or "false").
 By default this option is disabled.
 See [encryption](http://docs.ceph.com/docs/nautilus/ceph-volume/lvm/encryption/) for more information on encryption in Ceph.